 North Dakota State has won back-to-back NCAA Football Championship Subdivision (FCS, formerly Division I-AA) national championships.
 It beat Sam Houston State 39-13 to win last season's title and beat defending Big 12 champion Kansas State 24-21 in Manhattan, Kan., in last fall’s season opener.

-Page 2 of 2 - “They're 36-2 over the last three years and have beat KU and K-State,” Shepherd said.
+“They're 36-2 over the last three years and have beat KU and K-State,” Shepherd said.
 “And they talk about using me in the slot, with some backfield stuff and I'll be a return man.
 There's a chance I could see a lot of playing time next season.”

 The Bison finished the season with a 14-1 record, including a 7-1 mark in winning the Missouri Valley Football Conference title.
 North Dakota State will travel to play Missouri State in Springfield on Nov.
 15 next season.